aythunder/ACP-CLB/README.md

 # How do we use protbert?
 we utilize the ProtBERT model proposed by Elnaggar et al. in 2021.
 The pre-trained parameters can be downloaded from https://huggingface.co/Rostlab/prot_bert.
+# If you want to run this model, please install package in requirements.txt